zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/zrsignconnect.md

 ### `requestNewEVMWallet`

 Requests a new EVM wallet from the ZrSign contract.
+It will automatically set the right parameters for the EVM wallet request to the ZrSign contract.

 - `options`: Specifies additional options for the wallet request.

 ### `requestNewBTCWallet`

 Requests a new Bitcoin wallet from the ZrSign contract.
+It will automatically set the right parameters for the BTC wallet request to the ZrSign contract.

 - `options`: Specifies additional options for the wallet request.